Erna Low: The Future of Erna Low Ltd

 In addition to this, Erna Low Ltd produced a short film of Low’s life from many thousands of hours of archive cine films.

-In 2019, Erna Low Ltd was acquired by University snowsports specialist Nuco Travel.
-“Just as Erna favoured me to take over her life’s work, I am now delighted to pass on the mantle to the next generation, and who better than an innovative and thriving ski company such as Nuco Travel, which I have known since its inception and where I am a minority shareholder.
-With Erna Low managing director Jane Bolton ensuring our values remain a priority, I know the company will continue to blossom as part of the Nuco family.” explains Joanna Yellowlees-Boun who retired as chief executive of Erna Low, after 37 years at the helm.
+In 2019, Erna Low Ltd was acquired by wintersports specialist NUCO Travel.
+“Just as Erna favoured me to take over her life’s work, I am now delighted to pass on the mantle to the next generation, and who better than an innovative and thriving ski company such as NUCO Travel, which I have known since its inception and where I am a minority shareholder.
+With Erna Low managing director Jane Bolton ensuring our values remain a priority, I know the company will continue to blossom as part of the NUCO family.” explains Joanna Yellowlees-Bound who retired as chief executive of Erna Low, after 37 years at the helm.